Max Kepler Preview, Player Props: Twins vs. Guardians

-Max Kepler -- with a slugging percentage of .559 in his past 10 games, including one home run -- will be in action for the Minnesota Twins against the Cleveland Guardians, with Tanner Bibee on the mound, on September 5 at 6:10 PM ET.
+On Wednesday, Max Kepler (batting .314 in his past 10 games) and the Minnesota Twins face the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
+First pitch is at 1:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Guardians.
+He had a one-hit showing in his previous game (1-for-4) against the Guardians.

 Max Kepler Game Info & Props vs. the Guardians